Parsnips and apples, with a hint of curry, compliment each other perfectly in this creamy soup.

 Parsnip and apple soup is smooth and creamy, and for me is certainly one of the best comforting soups in my recipe box.

 Parsnips appear to be far less popular in America than they are in Ireland.
 They are a staple on most Irish dinner menus, and I remember eating them at least once a week when I was a kid in Ireland.
+My mother loved to serve them mashed up with carrots.

 And so, I decided why not make a parsnip soup…. or for some crazy reason, my brain keeps saying parsnip snoup.